-The Developmental Disabilities Administration (DDA) strives to make a positive difference in the lives of people eligible for services, through offering quality supports and services that are individual/family driven, stable and flexible, satisfying to the person and their family, and able to meet individual needs.
+The Developmental Disabilities Administration (DDA) strives to make a positive difference in the lives of people eligible for services, through offering quality supports and services that are individual and family driven, stable and flexible, satisfying to the person and their family, and able to meet individual needs.
 Supports and services shall be offered in ways that ensure people have the necessary information to make decisions about their options and provide optimum opportunities for success.

-DDA wants eligible clients to experience positive life benefits as described in the Residential Guidelines and the County Guidelines.
+DDA wants eligible clients to experience positive life benefits as described in the DDA Guiding Values.
 These benefits include: